NandouLopes/yPoemas/README.md

 For now I have something like 4,70 x 10E 1631 different texts/poems.
 I would love to share this 'creation' in the Internet.

+At the moment i'm working with kivyMD to build my app.
 Like it?
 Contact me for more details.